DalandaDIALLO3/Bloc-2-EDA-Speed-dating/README.md

 My email : dalanda.diallo@skema.edu
 Video with explanation :

-I would like to thank Delphine Cesar for her contribution on this project.
+I would like to thank Delphine César for her contribution on this project.

 ## Project 🚧